phax/peppol-commons/README.md

 * v10.4.1 - 2025-05-11
     * Disabled certain SBDH validations if they payload is non-XML
+    * Added a predefined method in `PeppolSBDHData` to determine if a payload is XML or not.
 * v10.4.0 - 2025-05-09
     * All created NAPTR URLs are now created in lowercase only
     * Improved the `PeppolMLSBuilder` so that it can also be filled from existing `ApplicationResponse` objects